Last updatedMay 19, 2026

 Is AI the best solution?

-Sometimes traditional software, automation, or process changes work better.
-Don't force AI where simpler solutions exist.
+Sometimes traditional software or process changes work better.
+Don't force AI where simpler tools fit.

 What does success look like?